 [Mushin is] a mind not fixed or occupied by thought or emotion and thus open to everything . . . achieved when a person’s mind is free from thoughts of anger, fear, or ego during combat or everyday life.
 There is an absence of discursive thought and judgment, so the person is totally free to act and react towards an opponent without hesitation and without disturbance from such thoughts.
 At this point, a person relies not on what they think should be the next move, but what is their trained natural reaction or what is felt intuitively.
 It is not a state of relaxed, near-sleepfulness, however.
 The mind could be said to be working at a very high speed, but with no intention, plan or direction [Wiki_Mushin].

-For a more comprehensive comparison of mushin and diffuse attention (and Open Focus), I suggest taking a look at a set of quotes that I have extracted from [Takuan] and [Fehmi] in Mushin, Flow and Open-Focus related Quotes.
-Note: for those more familiar with the term “flow-state”, Minoru Kiyota equates mushin to the flow-state in [Kiyota02, p.2].
+A few notes.
+For a more comprehensive comparison of mushin and diffuse attention (and Open Focus), I suggest taking a look at a set of illustrative quotes that I have extracted from [Takuan] and [Fehmi] in Mushin, Flow and Open-Focus related Quotes.
+Additional information on mushin can be found in “Resources on Mushin-no-shin (the Mind of No Mind).”
+For those more familiar with the term “flow-state”, Minoru Kiyota equates mushin to the flow-state in [Kiyota02, p.2].

 How to be in Diffuse Attention?